neefrehman/manyworlds/README.md

 # manyworlds 🌌✨🪐👽

-A visual study of signed distanced functions and noise fields in WebGL.
+A scifi-inspired study of signed distanced functions and noise fields in WebGL.

 [Signed Distance Functions](https://en.wikipedia.org/wiki/Signed_distance_function) are fun.
 With them, you can compute the distance to an object in a metric space, provided you have a function to describe that object's volume.
 When used alongside [Ray Marching](https://en.wikipedia.org/wiki/Volume_ray_casting) techniques, you can render views of these 3D objects as seen through a 2D plane.
 This project is an experiment in combining this method with various noise fields, to manipulate and distort these views.
+Nerdy inspirations include retro scifi book covers, and Starfleet HQ in Star Trek: Discovery.

 ### Visit site: [manyworlds.neef.co](https://manyworlds.neef.co/)